When I see ads for quick weight loss diets, I'm reminded of the severe damage they impose upon unsuspecting hair follicles.

 Read what you can about your suspected condition and take a notebook with your concerns and questions.

 Ask questions about what may have caused the condition and how you can best treat your loss.
 As a rule, doctors usually give you more attention if they feel you are knowledgeable.

 Although both women and men are susceptible to Telogen effluvium, dermatologists and other hair specialists report that women have a higher risk of experiencing the condition from prolonged crash dieting.

 Some prescription drugs used in weight loss programs may also cause temporary hair shedding in some users.

-Many of the Vitamin A related drugs may impact hair loss when applied topically.
+Many Vitamin A-related drugs may impact hair loss when applied topically.

-Some of the more popular antidepressant drugs are also suspected of to causing TE related hair loss.
+Some more popular antidepressant drugs are also suspected of causing TE-related hair loss.

-Other drugs suspected of causing hair loss include some blood thinners like Comarin or Heprin as well as some of the cholesterol drugs such as Clofibrate.
+Other drugs suspected of causing hair loss include some blood thinners like Comarin or Heprin and some cholesterol drugs such as Clofibrate.